nataliebock/Bock-Data-Science-Portfolio/TidyData-Project/README.md

 # Tidy Data Project
 ## 🧑‍🏫Project Overview
 - The goal of this project was to clean an untidy dataset using the principles of tidy data and then begin to analyze the cleaned data.
 - For this project, I tidied and used a dataset on the 2008 Summer Olympics.
 The source where the untidy data was adapted from is linked below under References.
+- **Skills:** Python, Pandas, Numpy, Seaborn, data cleaning, data visualization, aggregation.

 ### 🧹Tidy Data
 - **What does it mean to "tidy data":** In Hadley Wickham's work entitled "Tidy Data," she writes that "structuring datasets to facilitate manipulation, visualisation and modelling" (20).
 By tidying, the dataset is prepared for use and analysis through coding.